 MSR Hubba Hubba NX 2

 MSR is well known for their excellent warranty service.
 We’ve heard many stories about tent poles snapping, bugs eating their way into the tent through the bottom and even a tent being ripped apart by monkeys on a Thai beach.
-Luckily we’ve only gotten small holes in our MSR Hubba Hubba NX 2.
+Luckily we’ve only got small holes in our MSR Hubba Hubba NX 2.
 These are easily repaired with the repair patches.
 It really helps to use the MSR Footprint.
 It’s an extra barrier between your precious tent and sharp debris, gnarly twigs and taunting thorns.

 Midway the Pamir Highway Sabina’s Vaude panniers ‘popped’ open on the seam.
-The glue came undone so we had to tape the bags shut with duct tape.
+The glue came undone, so we had to tape the bags shut with duct tape.
 Luckily this temporary fix lasted all the way to Almaty where she could swap here panniers for brand-new bikepacking bags.

 Wardrobe falling apart

 There’s probably nothing under as much stress as our attire.
 We are outside almost 24/7 and our clothes are what protect us from the sometimes brutal elements.
 We are impressed by the durability of our cycling apparel.
-It’s what we wore pretty much all of the time.
+It’s what we wore pretty much all the time.

 Fjällräven Karl Pro trekking pants

 We bought the Fjällräven Karl Pro zip-off trekking pants because they promised us a durable material.
 It only took about two or three months for the fabric to rip and a lot of the seams to break.
-We barely used them while cycling so that couldn’t be the cause.
+We barely used them while cycling, so that couldn’t be the cause.
 We washed the pants max once every three weeks and regularly applied new wax.
 Unfortunately Fjällräven doesn’t have a good warranty policy.
 They simply dismissed this as caused by extreme use and don’t take any responsibility.
 Guess we’re not buying these again.